girb0t/shout_out_board/README.md

 2. Enter board key set when board was created.
 3. Write and submit post.
 Since some of the girls were learning CSS, I decided to add a fun feature where they could change the color and background color of their posts using color hexes.

-TODO:
-- Include an explanation for what to do on this page.

 ### Show a Board
 Visit ```/boards/:key```.
 This board gets updated in real time for students to see.
 This is done using long-polling, but I hope to implement WebSockets some time in the future.